pheryjs/phery/README.md

 #### phery->set(array $functions)

 Register the functions that will be triggered by AJAX calls.
-The associative key is an alias, the value is the function itself.
+The key is the function alias, the value is the function itself.

     <?php
     function outside($ajax_data, $callback_data){